 I believe our logic went like this: Fish?
 That sounds complicated.
 But once we started looking into it, we found that cooking fish at a campsite – especially frying it – is way simpler than we imagined.

 In fact, cooking white fish is really really easy.
-It’s basically like a super fast cooking chicken.
 We used Pacific snapper in this recipe, but you could use tilapia, cod, sea bass, mahi-mahi, grouper, or even halibut (if you’re feeling fancy).

 When combined with a chopped salad kit, making fish tacos can be a very easy and approachable meal to make a campsite.
 True, white fish isn’t the hardiest protein to have sitting in a cooler, so you’ll probably want to make this recipe towards the beginning of your trip.
 But talk about starting off your camping trip off with a bang!

 - You will want to use a small to medium size pan to heat your oil–a 10″ cast iron skillet would be perfect.
 The fish should be halfway submerged, not completely.
 So to reduce the amount of oil you need, reduce the size of the pan.
 With all the flipping that needs to happen, it’s better to do multiple small batches than attempt a single large batch.

 - How do you dispose of the remaining oil if you’re at a campsite?
 Great question!
 We’ve found the best way to get rid of the extra oil is to let it cool and then sop it all up with a paper towel.
 This prevents a greasy mess in your trash bag, and you don’t have to dump it anywhere.

 - We used Pacific Snapper for our recipe.
 While any white fish will work, we found that it’s best to use fresh, non-previously frozen fish.
 The freezing process dries the fish out, giving the meat a strange extra firm texture.
 Learn how to safely pack fish in your camp cooler here.